lucho1/JumpPointSearch/docs/README.md

 # A* Optimizations and Improvements
-### Research Work by Lucho Suaya – Universitat Politècnica de Catalunya
+###### Research Work by Lucho Suaya â€“ Universitat PolitÃ¨cnica de Catalunya

 ## Header
-I am Lucho Suaya, a student of the Bahcelor’s Degree in Video Games by [UPC]( https://www.upc.edu/ca) at [CITM]( https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
-This content is generated for the second year’s subject Project II, under the supervisión of lecturers [Ricard Pillosu]( https://es.linkedin.com/in/ricardpillosu) and [Marc Garrigó]( https://www.linkedin.com/in/mgarrigo/).
+I am Lucho Suaya, a student of the Bahcelorâ€™s Degree in Video Games by [UPC](https://www.upc.edu/ca) at [CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second yearâ€™s subject Project II, under the supervisiÃ³n of lecturers [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu) and [Marc GarrigÃ³](https://www.linkedin.com/in/mgarrigo/).

 ## Index

 ## Research Organization
+As you may see in the index, this page has many sections and many information.
+Itâ€™s possible that you are not interested in everything that is explained here, so to ease your accessibility, let me explain how the research is organized (apart of introduction part).